RichLogan/JustHealth/Documentation/User Documentation/searchandconnect.rst

 1. To accept a connection you need to click on the connections tile and on the 'incoming' tab.

 .. image:: /android/connections5.png
+   :height: 100px
+   :width: 200 px
+   :scale: 70 %

-#.
-Under the heading incoming you will see the request made.
+2. Under the heading incoming you will see the request made.

-#.
-To complete the connection click the green 'Accept'button.
+3. To complete the connection click the green 'Accept'button.

-#.
-Finally you will be asked to enter the 4 digit code the requester was sent.
+4. Finally you will be asked to enter the 4 digit code the requester was sent.
 The reason for this is to ensure safe and secure connections.

-#.
-On clicking complete the connection will be established.
+5. On clicking complete the connection will be established.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^